slackapi/python-slack-sdk/docs/content/legacy/auth.md

 The OAuth token you use to call the Slack API has access to the data on the workspace where it is installed.
 Depending on the scopes granted to the token, it potentially has the ability to read and write data.
-Treat these tokens just as you would a password \-- don\'t publish them, don\'t check them into source code, don\'t share them with others.
+Treat these tokens just as you would a password — don't publish them, don't check them into source code, don't share them with others.

 🚫Avoid this: